-Let’s say you’re using an art lesson to follow up acquisition of different color words; you could ask students what color they’re using with the phrase “What color is this?”
+Let’s say you’re using an art lesson to follow up an acquisition of different color words; you could ask students what color they’re using the phrase “What color is this?”

 The same sort of lesson can be used once students become more advanced with other sorts of vocabulary, from fruits to careers to animals, by having students draw pictures using the vocabulary that was introduced in class and then helping them to label their drawings using the words they learned.

 English teacher job online might be tasking, so you need to get some ideas for more art projects to reinforce vocabulary from Art Projects for Kids, a teacher-approved site filled with resources and ideas.
 We also love these fun ideas from the Artful Parent, craft ideas from Enchanted Learning and the themed crafts from Funology.

 You probably already witnessed the awesome power of kinesthetic learning in the classroom, and active games can be a great way to get beginners up and moving.

 Simon Says can be a very useful way to reinforce new vocabulary while also upping the energy.
 That’s why it’s a great choice either at the beginning or in the middle of a class and this can be a very effective way to teach English online to Chinese students.

 The obvious way to use Simon Says is to reinforce a vocabulary lesson involving body parts.
 But what you might not think of is using Simon Says to reinforce the use of action words, like “dance,” “jump” or “clap.”